NehaMtechBits/team-git-practice/Meena.md

 Hello, this is git training by Neha Pandya.

-My favorite hobby is Sleeping
+My favorite hobby is Sleeping/eating.